 The Committee agreed to receive, at its meeting on 2nd December, a presentation from representatives of Bryson Charitable Trust regarding the social benefits which its projects delivered across the Council area.

-Communication Boards within Parks - (Councillor Bunting to raise)
+Communication Boards (raised by Councillor Bunting)

-At the request of Councillor Bunting, the Committee agreed that officers reexamine existing budgets with a view to expediting the provision of Communication Boards at the Alderman Tommy Patton Memorial Park and Taughmonagh Play Park.
-Women's Safety in the City - (Chairperson to raise)
+At the request of Councillor Bunting, the Committee agreed that officers re-examine existing budgets with a view to expediting the provision of Communication Boards at the Alderman Tommy Patton Memorial Park and Taughmonagh Play Park.

+Women's Safety in Belfast (raised by the Chairperson)